IDMNYU/DM2173-Motion-Graphics-Studio-SP17/syllabus.md

 \#\#\# ACADEMIC & CREATIVE HONESTY

 All  work for this class must be your own and specific to this semester.
-Any work recycled from other classes or from another, non-original source will be rejected with serious implications for the student.
-Plagiarism, knowingly representing the words or ideas of another as one’s ownwork in any academic exercise, is absolutely unacceptable.
-Any student who commits plagiarism must re-do the assignment for a grade no higher than a D. In fact, a D is the highest possible course grade for any student who commits plagiarism.
-Please use the MLA style for
+Any work recycled from other classes or from another,

 citing and documenting source material.